SidharthArya/SidharthArya/AWESOME-STARS.md

 - [nerfstudio-project/nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - A collaboration friendly studio for NeRFs
 - [tensorflow/agents](https://github.com/tensorflow/agents) - TF-Agents: A reliable, scalable and easy to use TensorFlow library for Contextual Bandits and Reinforcement Learning.
 - [commaai/openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for 250+ supported car makes and models.
-- [FedML-AI/FedML](https://github.com/FedML-AI/FedML) - FedML - The federated learning and analytics library enabling secure and collaborative machine learning on decentralized data anywhere at any scale.
-Supporting large-scale cross-silo federated learnin
+- [FedML-AI/FedML](https://github.com/FedML-AI/FedML) - FEDML - The unified and scalable ML library for large-scale distributed training, model serving, and federated learning.
+FEDML Launch, a cross-cloud scheduler, further enables running any AI jobs on a
 - [PaddlePaddle/PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP) - 👑 Easy-to-use and powerful NLP and LLM library with 🤗 Awesome model zoo, supporting wide-range of NLP tasks from research to industrial applications, including 🗂Text Classification,  🔍 Neural Search,
 - [t3l3machus/hoaxshell](https://github.com/t3l3machus/hoaxshell) - A Windows reverse shell payload generator and handler that abuses the http(s) protocol to establish a beacon-like reverse shell.
 - [aiff22/DPED](https://github.com/aiff22/DPED) - Software and pre-trained models for automatic photo quality enhancement using Deep Convolutional Networks